-If you’re looking at upgrading your camera equipment then this is what I use when I go travelling
+If you’re looking at upgrading to some of the best camera gear for travelling then this is what I use when I’m on the road

 I’ve always said it, I’m happiest exploring new places with a camera in one hand and music in my ears.
 For me, I just love discovering a destination through a viewfinder and I think it’s such an amazing way to get to know a place.